johndupper/turner-films/README.md

 Welcome to my little slice of the internet.
-This right here is a fun little application I've created to demonstrate I can whip up full-stack web application.
+This right here is a fun little application I've created to demonstrate I can whip up a full-stack web application.

 I've opted to use React, can you feel the MERN?